 Artist: Steve Heyen.

 The Haifisch was built using a formula similar to the used with the successful Roland C.II.
-The tipical German construction ways and very sharky lines (Haifisch=Shark) are evident in this fast a sturdy fighter.The Roland D.II and IIa weren’t nevertheless too loved by their crews due to the heaviness of their controls….something that you don’t definitelly want on a fighter.
+The typical German construction ways and very “sharky” lines (Haifisch=Shark) are evident in this fast and sturdy fighter.
+In service the Roland D.II and IIa weren’t nevertheless too loved by their crews due to the heaviness of their controls…., something that you don’t definitely want on a fighter.

 Notice that only one man is holding up its tail.